RedhawkSDR/transceiver-api/queueing/transaction.md

 This mode is enabled when the StreamSRI contains an `FRONTEND::tuner_allocation` keyword.
 The keyword must contain an `allocation_id` field which supersedes the connection ID for matching a BulkIO stream to an allocation.

-## Device Queue
+## Tuner Queue

+Each tuner in the device maintains its own queue of transactions.
+The queue is visible externally via the QueuedDevice IDL.

 When a transaction is created, the device validates the transaction, including the start time and the tuner configuration.
 If the transaction is not valid, it is rejected and an error notification is produced (TBD, see device status).
-If the transaction is valid, it is added to the device's queue.
+If the transaction is valid, it is added to the tuner's queue.

-The device queue is a list of transactions sorted in order of start time, ascending.
+The tuner queue is a list of transactions sorted in order of start time, ascending.

 A transaction remains in the queue until it is completed or cancelled.